KhalidNazzar/KhalidNazzar/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently improving, learning and preparing for
+## 🔭 I'm currently improving:

-- Reinforcement learning
+- Reinforcement Learning
-- StartUp-SignLanguageTranslator
+- Natural Language Precessing
-- My SQL skill
+- AWS

 ## 🌱 I'm currently learning

-- 📱 Time Series Forecasting
+- 📱 Cloud Engineering

 ## 💼 Technical Skills